ngidingidi/Predicting_Toxicity_NLP_PDS/README.md

 The data comes in two files.
 One file consists of unanimous toxicity scores in which all reviewers gave the same score and nonunamious data in which each reviewer gave a different score.
 Here I am using the unanimous data.
 Here is a link to the original data: http://dive-into.info/

 # Analysis
-I used Jupyter Notebook to perform the analysis.
+I used Python in Jupyter Notebook to perform the analysis.
 I imported the files, cleaned up the data, performed visualization to find interesting trends, and used Scikit-learn to evaluate the accuracy of a few classifiers to predict the toxicity score of the comments